On that fine sunny day, there was a realization.

 It is a wonderful platform to network and build professional relationships with employers.

-As networking holds a lot of value, it is indeed the only site in the entire gamut of job search sites that gives you the profile of the human employer waiting to interview you.
+As networking holds a lot of value, it is indeed the only site in the entire gamut of best websitsites to post resume that gives you the profile of the human employer waiting to interview you.

 You can literally go through the professional journey of the recruiter or HR who might interview you.
 How you leverage that to your benefit is your call, but it sure is a game-changer in our opinion.

 This makes Linkedin a very intresting place for building a transparent community.